faizankhan29/UI-Screenshot-Classification-by-fine-tuning-CLIP/README.md

 - `finetuning-clip-notebook.py`: Script for fine-tuning the CLIP model.
 - `README.md`: This file, containing project documentation.
 - `streamlit_classification.py`: Streamlit app for deploying the classification model.
-- `requirements.txt`: Requirements to run the finetuning and the streamlit app.

 ## Features